 RECRUITINGChange in 24-hour ambulatory systolic blood pressure.

-Change in 24-hour ambulatory systolic blood pressure from baseline to 6 months after renal artery stenting compared with optimal medical therapy alone.
+Change in 24-hour ambulatory systolic blood pressure from baseline to 6 months after renal artery stenting, compared with the corresponding change in the sham control group.

 Time frame: Baseline and 6 months.

-Change in kidney function (estimated glomerular filtration rate) from baseline to 6 months after renal artery stenting compared with optimal medical treatment alone.
+Change in estimated glomerular filtration rate (eGFR) from baseline to 6 months after renal artery stenting, compared with the corresponding change in the sham control group.

-Changes in antihypertensive treatment (both defined daily dose \[DDD\] and number of agents) from baseline to 6 months after renal artery stenting compared with optimal medical treatment alone.
+Change in antihypertensive treatment (both defined daily dose \[DDD\] and number of agents) from baseline to 6 months after renal artery stenting, compared with the corresponding change in the sham control group.

 Time frame: Baseline, 3 months, and 6 months.